DSC-Banasthali-Vidyapith/Code-Crossroad/README.md

 * [Searching and Sorting](/Algorithm/Searching_Sorting)
 * [Special Algorithm](/Algorithm/Special_algo)

-The questions are classified according to the topics and languages.
+The questions are classified according to the topics.
 Students are free to submit solutions for any of the mentioned language.
 The allowed languages are:
 * Java
 * C
 * C++